Ontario PNP Program Allows Permanent Residence for International Students with a Job Offer

-Ontario’s provincial nominee program (PNP), Opportunities Ontario, is giving international students who have a job offer with an Ontario employer to opportunity to secure permanent residency in Canada.
+Ontario’s provincial nominee program (PNP), Opportunities Ontario, is giving international students who have a job offer with an Ontario employer the opportunity to secure permanent residency in Canada.

-- About to graduate from one-year post-grad degree or certificate programs
+- About to graduate from one-year post-graduate degree or certificate programs

-- About to graduate from two-year undergrad diploma or degree programs.
+- About to graduate from two-year undergraduate diploma or degree programs.

-For an international student to be eligible for permanent residency under this immigration stream, they can apply anywhere between completing their final semester or within 24 months after graduating.
+For an international student to be eligible for permanent residency under this immigration stream, they can apply anytime between completing their final semester of school or within 24 months after graduating.
 The college or university where the student is currently studying does not have to be in Ontario, but it must be an eligible, publicly-funded Canadian university or college.

 To qualify for Ontario PNP as International Students with a Job Offer Stream:

-You myst have completed at least a two-year degree program or diploma on a full-time basis, or a one-year post-grad degree or certificate programs that already require a previous diploma or degree.
+- You must have completed at least a two-year degree program or diploma on a full-time basis, or a one-year post-grad degree or certificate programs that already require a previous diploma or degree.

 If you’d like to learn more or are interested in applying for the International Student with a Job Offer Stream, contact us using the form on the right or email us at [email protected]

 The content and comments of this blog are not legal advise and and may not be accurate or complete.
 If you require legal advice, contact a licensed legal practitioner directly.
 If you post on this blog, you assume full responsibility for disclosing your identity to the public and VisaPlace nor its affiliates are not responsible for protecting your privacy nor your identity concerning your participation in our blog and you assume any risks in participating.